classroomtechtools/modularLibraries.gs/Requests/Requests.md

   DriveApi.deleteFile({fileId: result.id});
 ```

 Use the [Discovery API explorer](https://developers.google.com/apis-explorer/#p/discovery/v1/discovery.apis.getRest) and/or the reference documentation to figure out how to interact with specific endpoints.
-Note that use of the discovery endpoint means an additional network roundtrip in your script.
+There is only one call out to the discovery api for each endpoint request per run, and is thereafter cached — in that way the above code will only have three http requests instead of four.

 ## Concurrent Processing with Apps Scripts API + Requests.gs